 ‘...Bolton clearly marks himself out as one of New Zealand's most readable short story writers.’

-This book combines the entire contents of the three short story collections (below) which can be bought separately.
-And you save $45.00.
+This book combines the entire contents of the author’s three short story collections (previously published separately).

 More than seventy New Zealand short stories in one convenient volume.

 [These] stories cut straight to the chase, and most had me hooked by the first sentence!
 And yet he still manages to develop each character and each tale so fully that I'm left wanting to know more, wanting to read more about these people and their situations.
 And I'm really enjoying the different writing styles Robert has employed in each of his stories.
 He's obviously comfortable using a range of narratives, and these help each story form its own unique identity.
 A great book for someone who doesn't have time to wade through a lengthy novel.